MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-job-build-dags-using-azure-openai.md

 #### Code for Azure OpenAI DAG Generator

-Now, follow the steps below to implement this workflow:
+Now, follow the steps to implement the workflow:

 1. Create a file named openapi_dag_generator.py in the dags directory of your Apache Airflow project.
 2. Add the following code to the file, Replace `container_name` and `blob_name` with the actual values and save the file.